Sponsors of

 helped design into an attractive coupe with a Speedwell 'Monza' bonnet

-(pictured with Peter at Wyboston 2004).
+(pictured left with Peter at Wyboston 2004).
 Peter raced and subsequently owned WSM 201, and was involved in the successful 1965

-entry at the German Grand Prix support race
+WSM entry at the German Grand Prix support race

 and the 500k race a month later at the same venue in WSM 206.
 The WSM team of Douglas,